Table of Contents

 Persephone (Roman Proserpine or Proserpina) was the daughter of Zeus and Demeter.
-She was the Goddess of the Underworld was also associated with springtime, flowers, fertility of crops and vegetation.
+She was the Goddess of the Underworld, and was also associated with springtime, flowers, the fertility of crops, and vegetation.

-Persephone is often portrayed as being dressed in a robe, carrying a sheaf of grain.
-Sometimes, she appears carrying a scepter and a small box as a way to appear as a mystical divinity.
-Most commonly though, she is shown being abducted by Hades, king of the Underworld.
+Depictions of Persephone often portray her dressed in a robe, carrying a sheaf of grain.
+Sometimes, she’s carrying a scepter and a small box.
+Most commonly though, she is shown abducted by Hades, king of the Underworld.

-The story that Persephone is best known for is her abduction by Hades.
-According to the myth, Hades had fallen in love with Persephone one day, when he saw her among the flowers in a meadow and decided that he would abduct her.
+The story that Persephone is best known for is her abduction by Hades, who was her father Zeus’ brother, so therefore her uncle.
+According to the myth, Hades had fallen in love with Persephone, when he saw her among the flowers in a meadow.
+He decided that he would abduct her.
 Some versions of the story claim that Zeus had known about this abduction before it happened and had consented to it.

 Persephone, young and innocent, was with a few fellow goddesses gathering flowers in a field when Hades burst forth through a giant chasm in the earth.
 He grabbed Persephone before returning to the Underworld.

 When Demeter, Persephone’s mother, discovered her daughter’s disappearance, she searched everywhere for her.
-During this time, Demeter forbade the earth from producing anything, causing nothing to grow.
+During this time, Demeter forbade the earth from producing anything.
+This caused nothing to grow.
 The entire earth began to dry up and die, which alarmed the other gods and mortals.
 Eventually, the prayers of the hungry people of the earth reached Zeus, who then forced Hades to return Persephone to her mother.

+If a person ate food from the Underworld, they would never be allowed to leave.
 Although Hades agreed to return Persephone, he first offered her a handful of pomegranate seeds.
 In other accounts, Hades forced a pomegranate seed into Persephone’s mouth.
 Persephone ate half of the twelve seeds before Hermes, the messenger of the gods, arrived to take her back to her mother.
-This was a trick, as according to the laws of the Underworld, if one ate any food from the Underworld, one would not be allowed to leave.
-Because Persephone had only eaten six of the seeds, she was compelled to spend half of every year in the Underworld with Hades.
-Some accounts have this number at one-third of the year.
+Because Persephone had only eaten six of the seeds, she could only stay with her mother for six months of the year, and was compelled to spend half of the year in the Underworld with Hades.

-This story is used as an allegory for the four seasons.
-The time that Persephone spends in the Underworld is what plunges the earth into its fall and winter seasons, while her return to her mother represents the spring and summer months, new growth and greenery.
+This story is used as an allegory to explain the origins of the four seasons.
+The time when Persephone stays in the Underworld corresponds to autumn and winter, while her return to her mother signifies spring and summer, a time of growth and life.

 While Persephone may appear as a victim of rape and abduction, she ends up making the best of a bad situation, becoming the Queen of the Underworld and growing to love Hades.
 Prior to her abduction, she doesn’t exist as an important figure in Greek myth.